raspberrypilearning/oracle-raspberrypi-weather-station/en/step_4.md

 The Weather Station software has two main elements.
 The first is the collection of drivers and scripts that are needed to communicate with the various weather sensors.
 The second is the local MariaDB database that is used to store all the data produced by the sensors.
 This data is regularly uploaded to our online Oracle database so that it can be analysed and compared with all the other Weather Stations from around the world.

-Before continuing, please ensure that you have [registered your School and Weather Station on the Oracle database](register.md).
+Before continuing, please ensure that you have registered your School and Weather Station on the Oracle database as described in step 2.

 The entire software installation process can take a while, especially if you have a slow Internet connection.
 If you're planning to carry out the installation as part of a lesson or club, it is probably a good idea to download everything you need (especially SD card images), burn the SD card and perform any software updates **before** the session.